andreasabel/inCode/entry/introduction-to-singletons-1.md

 ### Recovering Implicit Passing

 One downside is that we are required to manually pass in our witness.
 Wouldn’t it be nice if we could have it be passed implicitly?
-We can do something with
-typeclasses:
+We can actually leverage typeclasses to give us this ability:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs#L47-55